 - Poultry seasoning — believe it or not, there is no poultry in poultry seasoning.
 It’s simply a delicious combination of spices

 - Vital wheat gluten — it’s quite possible you’ve never worked with vital wheat gluten before, but it’s a simple flour-like substance used to create vegan meat products.
-You can find it at health food stores like Sprouts and Natural Grocers.
-I can find it in the health food section of my local grocery store too.
+You can usually find it at health food stores like Sprouts and Natural Grocers or online.

 Step One: Create the Chickpea Paste

-We’re going to be making a chickpea paste to serve as the base of the vegan chicken.
-To do this, add chickpeas to a food processor with the water, oil, bouillon, onion powder, garlic powder, and poultry seasoning.
+We’re going to be making a chickpea paste to serve as the base.
+To do this, add chickpeas to a food processor with water, oil, bouillon, onion powder, garlic powder, and poultry seasoning.